sarahduv-401-advanced-javascript/seattle-javascript-401d32/curriculum/class-26/demo-in-class/LECTURETWO.md

   - Behavior - How are users interacting with the UI
   - Events - What browser / API specific things are occuring in our UI
   - Template - What layout does our UI use to display content?

+- npm install react-scripts node-sass react react-dom
+- add a start script: "react-scripts start"
+- all of your React code goes inside "src"
+- otherwise it goes in "public"